kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-machine.md

     // +optional
     FailureReason *capierrors.ClusterStatusError `json:"failureReason,omitempty"`

-    // FailureMessage will be set in the event that there is a terminal problem reconciling the FooMachine
+    // failureMessage will be set in the event that there is a terminal problem reconciling the FooMachine
     // and will contain a more verbose string suitable for logging and human consumption.
     //
     // This field should not be set for transitive errors that can be fixed automatically or with manual intervention,